MichaelM33/Game-Statistic-Tracker/README.md

 Here's why:
-* The current solution donesn't provide the user with enough information.
+* The current solution doesn't provide the user with enough information.
 * The Current solution also lacks the ability to login into the web app and be able to have players bookmarked or favorited so that they appear on the homepage.
 * Lots of the currently solutions also don't let you link your game account with the website so I aim to make this a feature.

-The project is still in the development stages and soon I will be adding more more features so that it provides a better and faster solution than the current ones.
+The project is still in the development stages and soon I will be adding more features so that it provides a better and faster solution than the current ones.

 ### Built With